xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 ## Sharing Pixels

-Before we get to neural network weights, I'll take a quick detour through sharing pixels in an image to drastically reduce the size.
-It's too intuitive to pass up and is exactly what I'll do to the neural network parameters.
+Images and neural network weights are both just collections of numbers in the form of a tensor.
+So let's first look at the more intuitive image use-case.

+For image compression, the goal is to reduce the memory footprint while maintaining what the original image looked like.

 As you know, images are made up of tons of small colored squares: pixels.
 I'll start with a 880 pixels wide by 602 pixels tall image of this cutest golden retriever you've ever seen.

 <img src="dog.png" style="width: 300px;">

-In total, there are 4,824,160 colors in the image (<Math text="880 \cdot 602"/>) on for each pixel.
-Each color is represented by three numbers: <span style="color: rgb(255, 0, 0)">red</span>, <span style="color: rgb(0, 255, 0)">green</span>, and <span style="color: rgb(0, 0, 255)">blue</span> that mix together to make the color.
+In total, there are 4,824,160 colors in the image (<Math text="880 \cdot 602"/>): one for each pixel.
+Each color is represented by three numbers: <span style="color: rgb(255, 0, 0)">red</span>, <span style="color: rgb(0, 255, 0)">green</span>, and <span style="color: rgb(0, 0, 255)">blue</span> that mix together to make that color.
 In total this one image is storing nearly 15 million numbers!
-That is a lot!
+That is quite a bit!

-To drastically reduce the memory, we will find the most important colors and share them.

-One such way is through a summary of the data.
-For example through an average.
-Below, I've taken an average over all the pixels and assigned each pixel that average.
+Instead of each pixel having a unique color, let's instead determine a few important colors and have all the other pixels share them.
+Exactly like the previous example with buying toys.

+First, I'll take an average over all the pixels to get the most important color.
+Making all the pixels share that one pixel I get:

 <KMeansImage selected={0}/>

-The compressed version looks nothing like the original, but the color isn't totally off.

-Now, what if I increased the number of averages I took to two?
-In other words, what if all the pixels had to share only two colors?
+It is significantly smaller in terms of memory, but looks nothing like the dog.

+Now, let's share two colors instead of just one.

 <KMeansImage selected={1}/>

-Even just after two shared colors, there the compressed image is starting to look like the dog with a fraction of the memory footprint!
+Starting to look like a dog!

 :::important[Your turn]
 Drag the slider to increase the number of colors to share.